A beautiful, ancient fishing village perched on a narrow peninsula above the glistening Black Sea.

-The Old Town is sprinkled with delightful tavernas, fish restaurants and cheap and cheerful beachside cafes and bars.
-You will never find yourself short of somewhere to grab a great meal.
-Along the fortress wall is a great place for a lazy waterfront lunch.
-Restaurants have terraced dining down the face of the wall ensuring a nice breezy place to enjoy the view and some wonderful local fare.
+Along the fortress wall is an excellent place for a lazy waterfront lunch.
+Restaurants have terraced dining down the face of the wall ensuring a nice breezy spot to enjoy the view and some fantastic local fare.
 As with the rest of Bulgaria, dining is relatively cheap.
-One can enjoy a 2 or even 3 course seafood meal for two with wine at one of the higher end restaurants for less than 100 Lev (~€50).
-A casual lunch for two at a restaurant, including a couple of beers, no more than 40 Lev (~€20)

 For the party goer, many of the bars and restaurants along the beach come alive at night delivering a much nicer ambience than the nightlife on offer at the more touristy beach resorts further up the coast.

 Sozopol offers an excellent value beach holiday with a wonderful atmosphere and beautiful scenery.
 The town has yet to lose any of its charm to high volume tourism.
 Sozopol is a town we have earmarked to return to next summer.